hapax/hapax.github.io/assets/chandra.md

   ⁂
   </p>

-**Exercise 8.** Let's repeat the argument using the non-relativistic Fermi gas, appropriate to smaller and less gravitationally extreme white dwarfs.
+**Exercise 8.** Let's repeat our pressure-balancing argument with the non-relativistic Fermi gas.
+  This is appropriate to smaller and less gravitationally extreme white dwarfs.
   Recall the non-relativistic degeneracy pressure,

 $$